 From aerospace to public safety, the emergence of Unmanned Aerial Systems (UAS), commonly referred to as “drones,” are a timely example of how technology is changing the homeland security landscape.
-The proliferation of these cheap and capable small UAS entering the National Air Space for business or recreational purposes presents a formidable challenge to efforts to prevent such technologies from being exploited for dark or nefarious purposes.
+The proliferation of these cheap and capable small UAS entering the national air space for business or recreational purposes presents a formidable challenge to efforts to prevent such technologies from being exploited for nefarious purposes.

-The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) is working to better understand how UAS advances can be applied to protect the lives of the public and used as a tool to increase operational efficiencies and improve command and control decision-making, along with counter-UAS (CUAS) technologies to protect the homeland from the nefarious use of drones.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) is working to better understand how UAS advances can be applied to protect the lives of the public and increase operational efficiencies and improve command and control decision-making, along with counter-UAS (CUAS) technologies to protect the homeland from the nefarious use of drones.

-Since its launch last year, S&T’s Program Executive Office for Unmanned Aerial Systems (PEO UAS) has been integrating and orchestrating S&T’s various UAS efforts under one umbrella by pursuing a three-pronged approach to homeland security policy, technology and component operations.
-In the policy arena, the PEO UAS wears the hat of the DHS-designated leader of the interagency community that addresses nefarious UAS use, and co-leads the National Security Council’s technology and response work groups.
-The PEO UAS also collaborates with international and domestic partners to share information and test data.
+Since its launch, S&T’s Program Executive Office for Unmanned Aerial Systems (PEO UAS) has integrated and orchestrated S&T’s various UAS efforts under one umbrella by pursuing a three-pronged approach to homeland security policy, technology and component operations.
+In the policy arena, PEO UAS is the DHS-designated leader of the interagency community that addresses nefarious UAS use, and co-leads the National Security Council’s technology and response work groups.
+PEO UAS also collaborates with international and domestic partners to share information and test data.

-- Advisory: developing computer models and analysis tools to enhance countering capabilities and explore potential threat scenarios,
+- Advisory: Develops computer models and analysis tools to enhance countering capabilities and explore potential threat scenarios.

-- Tech Transition & Acquisition: provide support to ensure CUAS solutions are agile, adaptable, and reliable, and best practices are captured from early adopters and interagency partners, and
+- Tech Transition & Acquisition: Provides support to ensure CUAS solutions are agile, adaptable, and reliable, and best practices are captured from early adopters and interagency partners.

-- Addressing Future Threats: maintain awareness of tech trends and forecasts, conduct horizon scanning to determine market implications (i.e. for operational use or as potential threats), and incorporate data to address future threats.
+- Addressing Future Threats: Maintains awareness of tech trends and forecasts, conduct horizon scanning to determine market implications (i.e. for operational use or as potential threats), and incorporate data to address future threats.

-- Advisory: provide “consumer reports” on various classes of commercially available UAS platforms and sensors by conducting test & evaluation in specific Homeland Security Enterprise (HSE) use case scenarios, and
+- Advisory: Provides “consumer reports” on various classes of commercially available UAS platforms and sensors by conducting test & evaluation in specific Homeland Security Enterprise use case scenarios.

-- Addressing Future Opportunities: maintain awareness of tech trends and forecasts, conduct horizon scanning to determine market implications within the mission objectives of DHS.
+- Addressing Future Opportunities: Maintains awareness of tech trends and forecasts, conduct horizon scanning to determine market implications within the mission objectives of DHS.

-Besides CUAS technology, PEO UAS is working with NASA on a UAS traffic management system to integrate drones into the National Air Space.
+In addition to CUAS technology, PEO UAS is working with NASA on a UAS traffic management system to integrate drones into the national air space.
 This project will stimulate cooperative UAS use while assisting in identifying nefarious UAS.
-The PEO helps enable UAS use by law enforcement by leading efforts to identify existing government, military and emerging commercial sensor technologies for both small and large UAS – especially for those operating in denied environments – including efforts to harden wireless communications and navigation.
-This Spring, the PEO established a common test site for UAS demonstration and research in Mississippi.
+The PEO UAS helps enable UAS use by law enforcement by leading efforts to identify existing government, military and emerging commercial sensor technologies for both small and large UAS – especially for those operating in denied environments – including efforts to harden wireless communications and navigation.
+In 2018, the S&T established a common test site for UAS demonstration and research in Mississippi.

 The opportunities and threats that UAS technology presents will continue to impact our nation for years to come.
-The PEO is going beyond delivering knowledge products and analysis to provide DHS components with hardware and software system upgrades that are scheduled for delivery this year and next.
+S&T goes beyond delivering knowledge products and analysis to provide DHS components with hardware and software system upgrades that are scheduled for delivery this year and next.
 S&T, through the PEO UAS, will continue to provide the tools, knowledge and leadership to help fortify the nation’s safety and security posture in the face of the current UAS challenge.